 If you’re in the market for a life settlement broker, you could start your search by checking with family, friends, and neighbors for referrals.
 If you are working with other advisors, such as financial planners, tax accountants, estate planners, or elder law attorneys, they may also have recommendations for you.
 You can also work through Harbor Life Settlements, based in Austin, Texas.
-At Harbor Life, we use our sister company, Suncrest Benefits, exclusively to broker life settlements and viatical settlements.
+At Harbor Life, we use our sister company, Harbor Life Brokerage, exclusively to broker life settlements and viatical settlements.
 That allows us to work hand-in-hand with your case manager to get you a top offer.

 What to look for in a life settlement broker